berachain/docs/apps/bex/content/developers/type-conventions.md

 All curve prices are represented on-chain as fixed-point Q64.64 representations of the square root.
 Curve prices always represent the instantaneous exchange rate between the raw tokens and do not account for ERC20 token decimals.

-A [TypeScript Library](https://github.com/CrocSwap/sdk/blob/main/src/utils/price.ts) is available for converted between Q64.64 and human-readable prices.
+A [TypeScript Library](https://github.com/CrocSwap/sdk/blob/main/src/utils/price.ts) is available for converting between Q64.64 and human-readable prices.

 ### Pool Liquidity Fees